Group Comparisons

 - Limited to one or two factors

-Tang et al. (2016) presented PERMANOVA-S, an extension of PERMANOVA for microbiome data that i) can account for ‘confounders’ (confounding variables that are correlated with both the response matrix and explanatory variables), and ii) can compare conclusions across multiple distance measures simultaneously.
+Tang et al. (2016) presented an extension of PERMANOVA for microbiome data that i) can account for ‘confounders’ (confounding variables that are correlated with both the response matrix and explanatory variables), and ii) can compare conclusions across multiple distance measures simultaneously.
 For example, an analysis could compare the conclusions if based on Bray-Curtis distances (weighted by abundance) or on Jaccard distance (based on presence/absence data).
-A free program, in the C language, used to be available through Tang’s website (https://tangzheng1.github.io/tanglab/software.html) though as of January 2024 it no longer appears there.
+A free program, miProfile, is available through Tang’s website.
+It is written in the C language.

 Conclusions

 PERMANOVA is an extremely powerful and versatile technique.
-It has strong parallels with ANOVA and thus is familiar to most ecologists.
+It has strong parallels with ANOVA and thus its application and interpretation are familiar to most ecologists.

-The flexibility of PERMANOVA allows it to be used in complex models, but this means it can also be used incorrectly.
+The flexibility of PERMANOVA allows it to be used in complex models, but these models can be used incorrectly - as is also the case with ANOVA and other techniques.
 See additional ideas in the chapters about complex models, controlling permutations, and restricting permutations.
+The appendix describing the structure of complex experimental designs is also helpful in this regard.

 References